Goldfelty/Goldfelty/README.md

 But I learn every time.

 When I joined GitHub in 2024, I wasn't trying to impress anyone.
-I was fire, uploading half-baked ideas, broken code, and random experiments.
+I was uploading half-baked ideas, broken code, and random experiments.
 So yeah, I have 40 repos.
 Some of them mean nothing.
 Some of them are just sparks.
+But I'll always be learning, one commit at a time.

 But every line of code, every broken build, every README that no one will ever read — it means something **to me**.